 Amendments by a Horace Mann charter school to its bylaws and members on its board of trustees shall be voted on by the school’s board of trustees and the request submitted in writing to the Commissioner.
 Such changes require approval by the Commissioner before they can be implemented and do not require approval of the local collective bargaining unit and local school committee.

-All other amendments by Horace Mann I and III require the approval of the local collective bargaining unit and the local school committee prior to the submission of such requests to the Department.
+All other amendments, as described in 1.10(1) and (2), by Horace Mann I and III require the approval of the local collective bargaining unit and the local school committee prior to the submission of such requests to the Department.
 All other amendments by a Horace Mann II require approval of a majority of the school’s faculty and the local school committee prior to the submission of such requests to the Department.

 Comment: If a Commonwealth charter school seeks an amendment to change its maximum enrollment, grades served, the municipality or school district of its location, or the districts specified in its region, the school shall send a copy of its amendment materials to the superintendent of the school districts from which the school enrolls or is expected to enroll students and certify to the Department that it has done so.
 The Department will solicit and review comments on the amendment request from the superintendents of the affected districts.